aloktj/TRDPTestingTool/backend/README.md

 - `GET /api/configs`
   - Returns `{ id, filename, uploadedAt }` for every uploaded configuration.

+- `GET /api/configs/{id}/summary`
+  - Parses the stored XML to return device, interface, and dataset summaries.

+- `POST /api/configs/{id}/activate`
+  - Loads the stored XML into the TRDP engine and restarts it with the new configuration.
+  - Marks the chosen configuration as active in `configs/metadata.json`.

 Run the service locally with:

 ```